Cinnamon Pie With Pretzel Crust

 Place the cinnamon pie in an airtight container and store it in the refrigerator for up to 4 days.
 For longer storage, freeze the pie by placing it in an airtight container; it can be frozen for up to 2 months.
 Thaw frozen cinnamon pie in the refrigerator overnight.
 Reheat in a preheated oven at 350°F (175°C) for about 15-20 minutes or until warmed through.

-For more fall dessert ideas, check out the following recipes:
+For more dessert ideas, check out my fall food bucket list and the following recipes:

 If you loved this Cinnamon Pie Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!